apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/actors_webhooks.md

 # [](#webhooks-and-advanced-actors) Webhooks & advanced actor overview

+**Learn more advanced details about actors, how they work, and the default configurations they can take.
+Also learn how to integrate your actor with webhooks.**

+---

 Thus far, you've run actors on the platform and written an actor of your own, which you published to the platform yourself using the Apify CLI; therefore, it's fair to say that you are becoming more familiar and comfortable with the concept of **actors**.
 Within this lesson, we'll take a more in-depth look at actors and what they can do.

 ## [](#advanced-actors) Advanced actor overview